robertdigital/Prometheus/README.md

 # Prometheus - The serverless crypto trading bot

-Node JS Crypto trading bot.
-- Intended to be run on AWS-Lambda, using a cloudwatch event as a trigger to run on a specified interval, storing data to a MongoDB database.
-- Intended to only use within the free-tier usage restrictions of AWS and MongoDB Atlas.
-- Designed with Coinbase API in mind.
-This decision may change in the future.
+Intro:
+ Prometheus is a Crypto-currency trading bot written in Typescript.
+This bot is intended to be run within the free-tier usage restrictions of AWS Lambda, and MongoDB Atlas.
+The goal of this bot is to create a trading bot that anyone could set up and have trade on their behalf.
+The bot's mechanics and rules for trading should be clear and easy to adjust, allowing complete control over the investment account.

  ------- Updates ----------------------